The Myth of Orpheus and Eurydice: Don’t Look Back!

 “But Orpheus, the son of Oeagrus, the harper, they (the gods) sent empty away, and presented to him an apparition only of her whom he sought, but herself they would not give up, because he showed no spirit; he was only a harp-player, and did not-dare like Alcestis to die for love, but was contriving how he might enter hades alive; moreover, they afterwards caused him to suffer death at the hands of women, as the punishment of his cowardliness.”
 (Plato, Symposium)

-The Story Of Orpheus And Eurydice In Art
+The Story of Orpheus and Eurydice in Art

 orpheus-eurydice-hermes-naples-relief

 It is almost impossible to list all the artworks inspired by the story of Orpheus and Eurydice.
 In antiquity, Orpheus was commonly depicted playing his lyre or attacked by maenads and Thracian women.
 However, Eurydice is rarely depicted.
-The earliest depiction of the myth is a Roman reproduction of a relief which is thought to have been part of the altar of the 12 gods of the agora of Athens.
+The earliest depiction of the myth is a Roman reproduction of a relief which is thought to have been part of the altar of the twelve gods of the agora of Athens.
 The original relief is now lost but survives through later Roman reproductions.

 In antiquity, the myth was more influential in literature and must have surely been interwoven with the mystical religiosity that the Orphic cult encouraged.
 The first literary mention to the story belongs to the Roman poet Virgil.
 Ovid’s version followed the original a few decades later.